fwang18/biz_plan/README.md

 # Picturesque.ai

 Want to get more likes on your photo?
 Want to attract more views for your profile picture?
 Picturesque.ai is a web application enpowered by image recognition deep learning algorithm that provides photo ranking service with an aim to help you decide the potential popularity of your photo before uploading it to social network platforms.
-We are working hard to make the app public available soon.
+We are working hard to make the app publicly available soon.
 So stay tuned!

 This repo contains the building bricks of Picturesque.ai.
 Specifically: